codeclimate/codeclimate-rubocop/config/contents/lint/redundant_safe_navigation.md

 `instance_of?`, `kind_of?`, `is_a?`, `eql?`, `respond_to?`, and `equal?` methods
 are checked by default.
 These are customizable with `AllowedMethods` option.

+In the example below, the safe navigation operator (`&.`) is unnecessary because `NilClass` has methods like `respond_to?` and `is_a?`.

+### Safety:

-This cop is marked as unsafe, because auto-correction can change the return type of the expression.
+This cop is unsafe, because auto-correction can change the return type of the expression.
 An offending expression that previously could return `nil` will be auto-corrected to never return `nil`.

-In the example below, the safe navigation operator (`&.`) is unnecessary because `NilClass` has methods like `respond_to?` and `is_a?`.

 ### Example:
     # bad